Common Sense Media Review

 Is It Any Good?

-Smart, fresh dialogue, a promising premise, and the interactions of a family who genuinely love each other make this comedy an absolute pleasure to watch.
-A comedy about siblings left behind while their younger brother rockets to fame could have been crass, ugly, and snarky, filled with characters we'd love to hate.
-Instead, it's instantly clear that Chase, Brooke, and Cary deeply care about each other in The Other Two.
-Brooke and Cary are naturally a little jealous of their little brother, as well as interested in soaking up the spoils of fame (cue red-carpet-clubs-and-limos montage), but they're also protective of Chase and care about what happens to him.
+Smart dialogue, a promising premise, and the interactions of an offbeat family make this comedy an absolute pleasure to watch.
+The Other Two, which focuses on the siblings left behind while their younger brother rockets to fame, could have been crass, ugly, and snarky, but instead, it's instantly clear that siblings Chase, Brooke, and Cary care deeply about one another.
+Brooke and Cary are naturally a little jealous of their little brother, as well as interested in soaking up the spoils of fame (cue red-carpet-clubs-and-limos montage), but they're also protective of Chase and they care about what happens to him.

 Talk to Your Kids About ...

-Can clever writing really poke fun at serious subjects like homophobia or sexism?
-Has the line of what's considered acceptable vs. offensive changed, and is that line different for cable and network shows?
-Should it be?
+Can clever writing really poke fun at serious subjects like homophobia and sexism?
+Has the line between what's considered acceptable and what's considered offensive changed?

 How do the characters on The Other Two demonstrate empathy and teamwork?
 Why are these important character strengths?